EurOcean/InfoHub/README.md

 DB_USERNAME=’username’
 DB_PASSWORD=’password’

-corremos o comando: composer install / composer update corrermos as migrações e injectamos a data da seeder corremos o comando: php artisan migrate:fresh –seed para levantar o sistema corremos: php artisan serve
+Run the command: composer install / composer update we run the migrations and inject the seeder data we run the command: php artisan migrate:fresh –seed To put the system live run: php artisan serve
 # InfoHub